zenml-io/zenml/examples/kserve_deployment/README.md

 By default, ZenML's KServe integration will try to cover that for you by automatically loading, preparing and then saving files to the Artifact Store active in the ZenML stack.
-However, for some frameworks (e.g. Pytorch) you will still need to provide some additional files that Runtimes Server needs to be able to run the model.
+However, for some frameworks (e.g. Pytorch) you will still need to provide some additional files that Runtime Server needs to be able to run the model.

 The KServe deployment server is provisioned remotely as a Kubernetes resource that continues to run after the deployment pipeline run is complete.